 NAfME’s members-only online resources provide information and materials that can be used for school assignments and research.
 NAfME Collegiate membership will help you succeed in school and career!

 - How can our chapter get in touch with other chapters within our state and/or nationally?
 Attending state and local conferences and meetings is a great way to network with other Collegiate members and chapters.
 Your state Collegiate chairperson is also the conduit for Collegiate chapters within your state.
-Remember to use the NAfME Web site’s Future Teachers forum as a means of getting involved in discussions with other Collegiate members on issues of importance to future music educators.

 - How can I get a copy of the Quickstart Guide for NAfME Collegiate Chapters?
 Your chapter advisor is mailed a copy of the Quickstart Guide, the Collegiate poster, and 10 membership brochures in August.
 The Quickstart Guide contains many helpful ideas for running a chapter, recruitment, activities, important dates and deadlines.